MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

     > [!NOTE]
     > You can't share an app with a distribution group in your organization or with a group outside your organization.

-1. If you want to allow those with whom you're sharing the app to edit and share it (in addition to running it), select the **Co-owner** check box.
+1. If you want to allow the users to edit and share the app, select the **Co-owner** check box.

     ![Co-owner](./media/share-app/co-owner.png)